substance/document/README.md

 doc.toJSON();
 ```

-Now this is the slightly more verbose output of the complete document history.
-It wraps every operation in a commit object, which has a reference to the previous commit.
+Now this is the slightly more verbose output of the complete history of that same document.
+It wraps every operation in a commit object, each having a GUID as well as a reference to the previous commit.

 ```js
 {